pzq123456/HKebus/docs/data.md

 # Data

-The data used in this study are all open-source data from DATA.GOV.HK.
+The row data on the bus system in Hong Kong is available on DATA.GOV.HK.

 ## 1. Public Transport
 ### 1.1 Basic Information